Rules for the New Moon

 Bound by Covenant Agreement

-The statutes providing for a 12-hour period of day and 12-hour period of night—although the length of each hour under the ancient system was variable6—and these periods are bound by a covenant agreement.
+The statutes provide for a 12-hour period of day and a 12-hour period of night—although the length of each hour under the ancient system was variable6—and a covenant agreement binds these periods.

 Yahweh states: